eldoy/presang/README.md

 // Go to your presang app directory and start the server presang

+// To run in production mode (no pretty output) NODE_ENV=production presang

+// Install the presang library into your app npm i presang
 ```
 Open http://localhost:5000 in your browser when the server is running.